cap-js-community/event-queue/README.md

 The second table is for keeping track of semantic locks.
 This table is used if no redis-instance is available.
 There are two options for getting the required tables into the project.

+### Use provided tables

-- Use the tables provided by this library.
+Use the tables provided by this library.
 For that add the following to `package.json` of the project:

 ```json
 {